 Philippe Dufour Simplicity

 In all his time as an independent watchmaker, Dufour has only ever made three models: the Grande et Petite Sonnerie, Duality, and Simplicity.
-The Simplicity was the last to join the lineup, standing in stark contrast to the complicated movements which came first.
+The Simplicity was the last to join the lineup, standing in stark contrasted to the complicated movements which came first.
 The idea was to have a clean canvas on which he could demonstrate his unparalleled finishing.
-The simplicity exists only to not distract from the level of attention which every nanometer of its metal has been given, all with only traditional tooling and techniques.
-Originally, around 215 Simplicities were planned and created between 2000 and 2014, 15 per year.
-But demand has so excessively outpaced supply that the Simplicity is being made again in tiny numbers, at first thought to be a run of 20 for the watch’s 20th Anniversary but other projects have continued.
-For example, we’ve seen an incredible Simplicity with an Eastern Arabic dial made for Claude Sfeir since.
-However, the initial run of ~215, which this 2011 example hails from, have a similar aesthetic mostly and certain magic about them.
-Dufour’s work, performed while smoking a pipe, is an anachronism; much of the very best knowledge of traditional watchmaking has been lost.
-Dufour’s fame has helped bring it back to the Vallée de Joux.
+The simplicity exists to not distract from the level of attention which every nanometer of its metal has been given, all with only traditional tooling and techniques.
+His work, performed while smoking a pipe, is an anachronism; much of the very best knowledge of traditional watchmaking has been lost.
+Dufour’s studies brought it back.